vegaprotocol/specs/user-interface/6002-MDET-market-details.md

 # Market

 As a trading platform user I want to see all possible information about market.
+<i>IMPORTANT: Available entries may vary depending on market specifics (e.g. oracle related).
+Separate ACs may be created for more detailed information.</i>

 ## Market details

-When I am in trading platform I **Must** see following market details summary:
+When I am on trading platform I **Must** see following market details summary:

 - Market name (<a name="6002-MDET-001" href="#6002-MDET-001">6002-MDET-001</a>)
 - Expiry (<a name="6002-MDET-002" href="#6002-MDET-002">6002-MDET-002</a>)